3UU/wordpress-shariff-wrapper/trunk/readme.txt

 visitors not to compromising their privacy and than make use of external hosted parts is not really smart.

+= Q: I do not get the numbers / Got error "tmp dir must be writable" =
+A: Your webserver must be able to connect to other webservers.
+Please check your PHP configuration and firewall settings.
+If do you get the error "tmp dir must be writable" your webserver does not have a directory to write temporary data.
+Either `/tmp` or the `upload_tmp_dir` (usually configured in your php.ini) must be writable.
+Also please have in mind that the plugin has a timeout of 60 seconds because most services do not accept more request.

 == Changelog ==

+= 1.2 =
+* add widget support

+= create a Stable1.0 tag =
+* now new funtionality to this tag.
+Only bugfixes!

 = 1.1.1 =
 * add french language for the admin menu (thanks Celine ;-)